and-cuau/MissionSimulator/README.md

 ## Recorded Demonstration

-The following video demonstrates planning, viewing, scheduling, and launching/tracking three missions.
+The following video demonstrates planning, viewing, scheduling, and launching/tracking three missions with multiple obkjectives.
 Missions are executed concurrently.
 This video is not intended to demonstrate all features of the application.
+Viewers are encouraged to skip to sections relevant to their interests for their convenience.

 https://drive.google.com/drive/folders/1GnSWPNRbtU1FqKLjKARThEJgs3slpXl8